 95% of South African households are classified as low to middle-income, facing rising energy demands and unable to sustain increasing utility bills.
 South Africa is amid an energy crisis, exacerbated by an aging fleet, and requires around 6000MW of additional capacity to address the current deficit.
 The country aims to increase renewable energy generation from 4GW to 13.225GW by 2025.
 While local and decentralized renewable energy generation could provide a solution, the low incomes of tenant households mean that landlords cannot afford the upfront costs to install these technologies.

-Mzansi Clean Energy is paving the way forward, bridging the affordability gap by developing reliable and cost-effective clean energy and water solutions tailored for South African affordable housing.
+Mzansi Clean Energy is paving the way forward, bridging the affordability gap by developing reliable and cost-effective clean utilities solutions tailored for South African affordable housing.

 At Mzansi We believe clean energy should not just be accessible but affordable.
 Our dedicated team brings together expertise in urban development, climate finance, and sustainable energy solutions.
 Our mission is to improve supply, efficiency and cost effectiveness of energy and water services provided to LMI households.